“…He gave them power over unclean spirits, to cast them out, and to heal all kinds of sickness and all kinds of disease.”

 Deliverance or a Psychiatrist

 The man on the line with me told me that he was in a crisis and needed deliverance from demonic oppression ASAP.
 He wanted to come that day to our services so he could be delivered.
 While I was thinking to myself, “Ok, deliverance in our main service with all the people here…that could be messy,” I told him, “Of course we can minister to you, and we will be happy to do it after the service if you can make it here today.”
-He proceeded to tell me that his mother and older brother who are believers led him to the Lord several months ago.
+He proceeded to tell me that his mother and older brother who are believers led him to the Lord several months before.
 Since then, he had been trying to grow in his faith but was unable to get free from addictive behaviors.
 The more he tried, the more he felt oppressed by darkness and confusion.
 The small fellowship they were a part of in their town was supporting him in prayer but were unequipped to delve into the spiritual side of the issues he was facing.
 Finally, his brother told him, “You either need to find a pastor who can deliver you or go to a psychiatrist!”

 Desperate for Help

-When I understood that he lived in a town in the south of Israel, a tw0-hour drive away, I asked him if he had a way to make it all the way to Tel Aviv.
+When I understood that he lived in a town in the south of Israel, a two-hour drive away, I asked him if he had a way to make it all the way to Tel Aviv.
 “I work until four in the afternoon, and I don’t know if I can get access to a car from a friend or family member to drive,” he told me.
 He would not be able to take public transportation because all public transportation in Israel stops in the early afternoon on Fridays for the Sabbath.
 I immediately shared with the leadership team about him and asked them to be praying for this young man who was desperate for help and needed to find a way to get to us from the South.
 After the service that evening, at six thirty, the young man from the South showed up: he had paid a taxi 1,000 shekels to drive him all the way to Tel Aviv after he got off work!

 A Powerful Anointing for Deliverance